Organising Your Lightroom Presets Folder

+It’s always been a common question amongst Lightroom users who buy or develop their own Presets; “where are Lightroom Presets stored”.
 Until recently, this was an easy question to answer.
-In fact, here are the steps to finding the folder as they will still work for a lot of Lightroom users:
+In fact, here are the steps to finding the folder as this still works for a lot of Lightroom users:

 - Open Lightroom and select the Lightroom Preferences dialog.

 - On a Mac, you can select “Lightroom | Preferences…” from the menu.
 Or, on a Windows PC select “Edit | Preferences…” from the menu.